EvanC8/Robotics-Rulebook-AI/README.md

 # AI Rulebook Q&A Bot - FIRST Robotics
-This is an AI-powered Question and Answer bot for the FIRST Tech Challenge 2024-2025 _Into the Deep_ Game Manual.
-Turn a ~150 page competition manual into a
+This is an AI-powered Question and Answer bot for the FIRST Tech Challenge 2024-2025 _Into the Deep_ Game Manual, turning a ~150-page competition rulebook into a real-time Q&A resource.

 ## Usage Setup